Check out v4 of the Fauna CLI

 DatabaseDef

-reference: Database
+Reference: Database

-A Database definition document.
+A database definition, represented as a Database document.

 Document

-reference: Document
+Reference: Document

-All documents have the following fields:
+All documents have metadata fields.

 Function

-reference: Function
+Reference: Function

-A Function is an FQL expression stored in a database.
+A function is an FQL expression stored in a database.

 FunctionDef